 Invest in books or subscriptions (online course/material) if you can.
 Otherwise, you can always find something free on the internet.

 TIP #5: Study the basic Japanese grammar (particles, sentence pattern, nouns, pronouns, verbs, etc.).

 These are the books that I’ve purchased so far.
-Although I’m not done flipping all the pages but I’m busy watching useful videos on YouTube. 🙂
+I’m not done flipping all the pages though coz I’m busy watching video tutorials on YouTube.

 TIP #6: Study Kanji.

-Undoubtedly, this is the most daunting aspect of the Japanese writing system, so don’t pressure yourself in remembering all Kanji characters coz it isn’t even possible.
-There are over 50 thousand of them, and I’ve already accepted the fact that I’ll never be closer to that (chuckle).
+Undoubtedly, this is the most daunting aspect of the Japanese writing system, so don’t pressure yourself in remembering all Kanji characters coz it ‘s not even possible.
+There are over 50 ,000 of them, and I’ve already accepted the fact that I’ll never be closer to that (chuckle).

 TIP #7: Stay motivated by constantly reminding yourself of your goal.

 You don’t study or learn a language for nothing, right?
 So, stay true to yourself and stick to your goal in mind.
 Ask yourself if what you’re doing is really what you want.
 Does it make you happy?
 Would it help you achieve your goal in the future?
 Why are you doing it then?
 If you don’t have answers to these simple questions —then, there’s something wrong.

 TIP #8: (Learning or studying should not be forced.)
 Make it natural and visible.